Chen Bo'er: Time in Yan'an

 In 1938, Chen left Shanghai and settled in Yan'an where she would establish her lasting cultural influence.
-Her time here was one of the most important moments of her career, and certainly much of today's literature which engages with Chen's life and work places an emphasis on Yan'an.
+Her time here was one of the important moments of her career, and certainly much of today's literature which engages with Chen's life and work places an emphasis on Yan'an.
 Because her life was cut short by illness, a majority of it was spent here.

 In 1946, Chen managed to convince the Communist government to establish a film studio in the Communist base of Yan'an.
 Here, she was part of what was known as the Yan'an Film Troupe.

 Scriptwriting and directing

 Here, Chen was an incredibly successful female director and screenwriter.
 Much of Chen's work in Yan'an was in leadership positions, as well as scriptwriting.
 In 1945, Chen wrote and directed Comrade, You've Taken the Wrong Road.
 Chen was the scriptwriter for Light Spreads Everywhere, filmed in 1948; earlier, she had written Labour Hero of the Border Area (Communist occupied zone), but this was never filmed.